 What is Cost Accounting?

-Cost accounting is a type of accounting process that aims to apprehend a company’s cost of production by evaluating the input cost of each step of production as well as fixed cost such as the devaluation of capital appliances.
+Cost accounting is a type of accounting process that aims to apprehend a company’s cost of production by evaluating the input cost of each step of production and fixed price, such as the devaluation of capital appliances.

 What are the objectives of Cost Accounting?